smartcontractkit/documentation/docs/chainlink-keepers/overview.md

 ## Overview

-Chainlink Keepers enable smart contract developers to execute their smart contract functions based on conditions specified by the developers, without having to create and maintain their own centralized stack.
-Chainlink Keepers is highly reliable and decentralized, supported by an industry leading team, and enables developers to move faster.
+Chainlink Keepers enable you to execute smart contract functions based on conditions that you specify without having to create and maintain your own centralized stack.
+Chainlink Keepers is highly reliable and decentralized, supported by an industry leading team, and enables developers to deploy applications faster.

 There are three main actors in the ecosystem:

-- **Upkeeps**: These are the jobs or tasks that developers want to execute on-chain, such as calling their smart contract function if a specific set of conditions have been met.
+- **Upkeeps**: These are the jobs or tasks that you execute on-chain.
+For example, you can call a smart contract function if a specific set of conditions are met.
-- **Keepers registry**: The contract through which developers can [register](../register-upkeep/), and manage, their **Upkeeps**.
+- **Keepers registry**: The contract that you use to [register](../register-upkeep/) and manage **upkeeps**.
-- **Keepers**: Nodes in the Keepers Network that service registered and funded Upkeeps in the Keepers registry.
-Keepers use the same Node Operators as Chainlink Data Feeds, which secures billions of dollars in DeFi.
+- **Keepers**: Nodes in the Keepers Network that service registered and funded upkeeps in the Keepers registry.
+Keepers use the same Node Operators as Chainlink Data Feeds.

-The diagram below describes the architecture of the Keeper network.
-The Chainlink Keepers Registry is responsible for governing the actors on the network and compensating Keepers for performing successful Upkeeps.
-Developers can register their Upkeeps, and Node Operators can register as Keepers.
+The following diagram describes the architecture of the Keeper network.
+The Chainlink Keepers Registry governs the actors on the network and compensates Keepers for performing successful upkeeps.
+Developers can register upkeeps, and Node Operators can register as Keepers.

 ![keeper-overview](/images/contract-devs/keeper/keeper-overview.png)

 ## Keeper Contracts

-Keepers use these contracts, and you can find them in the [Chainlink repository](https://github.com/smartcontractkit/chainlink/tree/develop/contracts/src/v0.8).
-For details on how to use them see the [Keepers-compatible Contracts](../compatible-contracts/) page.
+Keepers use these contracts.
+You can find them in the [Chainlink repository](https://github.com/smartcontractkit/chainlink/tree/develop/contracts/src/v0.8).
+For details about how to use them, see the [Keepers-compatible Contracts](../compatible-contracts/) page.

 + `KeeperCompatible.sol`[(link)](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/KeeperCompatible.sol): Imports the following contracts:
   + `KeeperBase.sol`[(link)](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/KeeperBase.sol): Enables the use of the `cannotExecute` modifier.
 Import this contract if you need for this modifier.
 See the [`checkUpkeep` function](/docs/chainlink-keepers/compatible-contracts#checkupkeep-function) for details.